niebert/PanDocElectron/README.md

 PanDocElectron is a Graphical User Interface (GUI) for calling the PanDoc Document Converter on the Command Shell on Linux, Mac or Windows.
 Or in simple words:
 * converting documents is performed by [PanDoc](http://pandoc.org)
 * PanDocElectron frees the user from knowing and setting the parameters from the command line.
+* List of other GUIs and PanDoc Wrappers are available at [GitHub jgm](https://github.com/jgm/pandoc/wiki/Pandoc-Extras#pandoc-wrappers-and-interfaces)

+## Last Update
+* (2016-06-30) Create New Projects - correted Pathnames
+* (2016-06-29) Calling pandoc on windows changed, create BAT and SH files from PanDocElectron.
+* (2016-06-28) imagemagick folder added, due to inkonsistent filename for convert by Windows (instead of fat2ntfs.exe)

 ## 1 General Requirements for Electron
 Electron is more or less a brower, that has full access to your filesystem.
 So Electron/Atom allows to write multiplattform application just with HTML and Javascript, than runs on: